 The applicant’s parents and unmarried children above the age of 21 years cannot apply for PR status in the GIP application.
-However, they can apply for the Long Term Visit Pass that is valid for a period of 5 years.
+However, they can apply for the Long Term Visit Pass that is valid for a period of up to 2 years.

 Re-Entry Permit and Renewal

 Once a foreign individual obtains a PR status through the GIP application, a Re-Entry Permit (REP) will be issued to him.
 The REP is essential as the applicant can retain the PR status even if the applicant frequently travels in and out of Singapore.
 An applicant who wishes to stay outside Singapore for long durations after obtaining the PR can get the REP renewed for a period of three or five years on fulfilling certain requirements outlined here.